albertossilva/flowie/README.md

 ---
 #### <a name="flow-item-api-the-flow"></a> FlowItem
 A flow item is the node of a flow, it can be a function, an async function, a generator function, an async generator function or a Flowie Flow.
-So, whenever you are usinf
+Unfornately `FlowItem` don't work well with spread(`...`) operator

 ##### 1. Functions
 When [piping](#pipe-api-the-flow) or [splitting](#split-api-the-flow), you can use functions, the result type will be